 How do you react to conflict?
 When you two argue or your opinions and perspectives clash, what’s your go-to response?

 Do you react quickly with criticism and blame?
 Or do you wait for the dust to settle and speak from a place of mindfulness and compassion?

-It’s not easy to stay cool and compassionate in the heat of an argument, but it’s important to learn how to do so to maintain a happy relationship.
+It’s not easy to stay cool and compassionate in the heat of an argument, but it’s important to learn how to exercise self control and keep discussions positive to maintain a happy relationship.

 When you learn to respond appropriately rather than react, by practicing mindfulness, being curious about the situation and his perspective, and trusting and validating your feelings, you give the relationship a chance to overcome whatever obstacle it faces.

 Ideally, your man will already have the emotional maturity necessary to handle conflicts healthily.
 Still, your demonstration of maturity and healthy conflict resolution will inspire him to follow suit even if he doesn’t.

 “Communication to a relationship is like oxygen is to life.
 Without it, it dies.”Tony A. Gaskins Jr.

 Healthy communication during conflict means addressing how the situation makes you feel and letting your partner know that you want to work on improving the situation together.